Baked Coconut Shrimp

 - Make the apricot sauce first and leave it on the counter so it stays at room temperature.

-- You can use large fresh shrimp or frozen, for some reason I prefer frozen.
+- You can use fresh large raw shrimp or frozen.
+I prefer frozen mainly because the cost is more economical.

 How to make baked coconut shrimp